elgatosf/eslint-config/README.md

 ## Member Ordering

 Members of a class should be grouped by type and then by access, and ordered alphabetically.
-The ordersing is as follows:
+The ordering is as follows:

 **Type Order**